sagemath/sage/src/doc/en/developer/packaging.rst

 Modify the ``package-version.txt`` file to indicate the changed patch level; see :ref:`section-spkg-versioning`.
 This ensures that the package will be rebuilt, even though its upstream version did not change.
-This is important because when you open a pull request in the Sage repository that adds the patch, also our automatic test runs on GitHub Actions need to rebuild the packages, and likewise when other people are testing your pull request.
+This is important in particular when other people are testing your added patch.

 Next, test building the package with the patch, for example using ``make build``.
 You should see a message like ``Applying 64.patch``.
 Messages such as